 Far too often, people hit the gym without this fundamental concept in mind and end up wasting countless hours, days, weeks, months, and even years in confusion as to why they never seem to see the results they desire.
 Without a clear understanding that every single instant of effort in the gym (or any training area) is performed only to cause adaptation(s), the amount of effort will almost always be too little (this is the case when someone is in the gym just for entertainment or to be “trendy”), or too much (this is the case when someone is using exercise on a misguided personal trial).

 Optimize Your Adaptations

-To drive adaptation(s), the magnitude of the training load should be optimal; this can apply to a single training session, day, microcycle (a week), mesocycle (a month/group of weeks), periods, and year.
+To achieve our purpose (drive adaptation), the magnitude of the training load (stress) should be optimal; this can apply to a single training session, day, microcycle (a week), mesocycle (a month/group of weeks), periods, and year.
 Usually, most training units should have an optimal load, but you can do a workout/day/week/month in which the load is heavy (more than optimal), which we must balance with a unit of the same temporal size with a light (less than optimal) load.
 This way, the load is consistently averaged to the optimal over time.
 The way this is laid out in a training program will depend on your current training stage (Beginner, Intermediate, Advanced).
 This is why you must keep the concept in mind every time you hit the gym and when laying out or choosing a training program and also when reviewing and regulating it.

 The key takeaway here is that anytime you hit the gym or even think seriously about working out, you must remember that the Purpose of training is to cause adaptation(s).
 This concept is crucial for clearing away any mental obstacles created by doubt in the gym and staying focused over the long haul, and this is the cornerstone of success.